Your First Visit

 If you do not have annual passes to the park, the first place to visit after

 parking is Guest Relations.
 Guest Relations is located East of the entrance to

 California Adventure, behind the concrete wall, near the lockers.
 Tell the

-cast member you have reservations at Club 33, your name, and number in your
+cast member you have reservations at the club, give them your name and number of

 party.
 They will have a list of club visitors for that particular day.
 After

 checking your ID, the cast member will hand you your guest passes to enter both